Treatment , Training and Program Development for Children Youth and Family Services

 3. A three-day train-the-trainer program that targets more experienced, senior workers who are in a position to provide training for other staff/carers/teachers in their own organisations.
 This training involves two instructors and up to 25 participants who can be accredited to provide training within their own organisations for a three year period.
 Periodic one-day Updates are scheduled for trainers to maintain their accreditation.

-Two-day core training: Instructional costs are $4,000 (Plus GST).
-This includes training materials for each participant including a copy of the
+Two-day core training: Instructional costs are $3,000 (Plus GST).
+This includes book, memory stick and training materials for each participant.

-Three Pillars book (but not travel and accommodation for the single instructor, or venue/AV equipment, and food/refreshment costs).
+Travel and accommodation for the single instructor, and venue/AV equipment, and food/refreshment costs are additional.